Private credit investor 7

 Direct Lending

-Investors with the financial capacity also have the option of being a direct lender themselves.
+Investors with the financial means, also have the option of being direct lenders themselves.
 This is where the investor will supply the capital directly to the borrower via a loan originator such as us, or through their own networks.
 This offers high returns, deal visibility and direct security.
-The downside of direct lending is the added onus of decision making being on the investor and high concentration of funds per deal.
+The downside of direct lending is the added onus of decision making being on the investor and higher concentration of funds per deal.
 Investments here start at $500k.

 What is my security with private credit?

-Because security is the main feature of private credit, it is imperative investors understand what the security is, the enforcing rights of the fund or investor (if lending directly).
+Because security is the main feature of private credit, it is imperative investors understand what the underlying security is for their capital, and the enforcement rights they or the fund has available to them.

 Collateral

-Whether an investor has decided to invest in a fund or lend directly the risk and security of the loan largely depends upon the underlying asset that is being used as security.
+Whether an investor has decided to invest in a fund or lend directly the risk of the loan largely depends upon the underlying asset that is being used as security for the credit being provided.

-Investors can engage in a variety of different private credit transactions with the safest being first mortgage private loans, and on the higher side of the risk profile cashflow lending based products.
+Investors can engage in a variety of different private credit transactions with the safest being first mortgage private loans and on the higher side of the risk curve, cashflow lending based products.
 Between these two are a range of asset types and security rankings.
-This can include first mortgages, second mortgages, company GSAs and PPSR interests against alternative assets
+This can include first mortgages, second mortgages, company GSAs and PPSR interests against alternative assets.

 Legal covenants and enforcement rights

-Understanding the enforced rights of the fund or your rights as an investor if you are a direct lender is a key to managing risk.
-Being able to enforce your rights legally, take possession of assets and quickly liquidate them if required is a cornerstone to protecting principal capital.
+Understanding the enforcement rights of the fund or your rights as a direct lender is key to managing risk.
+This can include the process to take possession of assets and the time it takes to quickly liquidate them, in a worst case scenario.

 To read more about private credit investments click here.